 In response, the report noted that seven UN experts released a joint letter on September 2 where they said the law “implicates both serious concerns of legality as well as undue limitations on freedom of opinion, expression and peaceful assembly.”

-Among the range of issues raised by the UN experts were that definitions of secession and subversion in the law may contravene the principle of legal certainty because they “are broad and imprecise and do not indicate precisely what kind of individual conduct would fall within their ambit,” the report quoted the experts as saying.
+Among the range of issues raised by the UN experts were definitions of secession and subversion in the law may contravene the principle of legal certainty because they “are broad and imprecise and do not indicate precisely what kind of individual conduct would fall within their ambit,” the report quoted the experts as saying.

 In addition, “[s]ubversion is generally understood as a ‘political crime’ . . ., deployed to punish individuals for what they think (or what they are thought to think) rather than on the basis of action or activities which pose a defined criminal threat,” the experts said.